MAnonymousSmart/MAnonymousSmart/README.md

 At MAnonymousSmart, we build and provide:

 - 🔐 **Secure Tech Solutions** — Smart apps, systems, and digital tools for everyday use
-- 📱 **Digital Services** — From crypto to account opening, POS systems, and mobile support
+- 📱 **Digital Services** — From crypto to Developer and mobile support
 - 🌐 **Website Development** — Fast, modern, mobile-ready websites and online platforms
 - 💡 **Innovative Projects** — Bringing creative tech ideas to life